rszymkiewicz/Comparison_of_Mappers/14_Conclusion.md

 --------|----
 **93.46%** overall alignment | **99.08%** overall alignment

 We would expect to see similar overall alignment between the two mapping tools as they both are BWT algorithim based mapping tools.
 The approximately 5% difference in alignment could be a result of specific parameters and thresholds set by the user when preparing the commands.
 It is also important to note that the Bowtie2 command used in this tutorial called end-to-end alignment whereas traditionally BWA by default calls local alignment.
 Recall that end-to-end alignment requires all bases to align exactly whereas local does not require all bases to match rather a minimum threshold.
-Details of each tool can be found on their respective tutorial pages [Bowtie2](https://github.com/rszymkiewicz/Comparison_of_Mappers/blob/master/7_Mapping_Bowtie2.md) [BWA-MEM](https://github.com/rszymkiewicz/Comparison_of_Mappers/blob/master/8_Mapping_BWA.md).
+Details of each tool can be found on their respective tutorial pages [Bowtie2](https://github.com/rszymkiewicz/Comparison_of_Mappers/blob/master/7_Mapping_Bowtie2.md) and [BWA-MEM](https://github.com/rszymkiewicz/Comparison_of_Mappers/blob/master/8_Mapping_BWA.md).

 ## Variant Calling Comparison Summary
 Comparison Tool | Mapping Tool | Results